Have questions? We’ve got answers.

 1. What do we need to bring in order to live there for a season?

 Living in Baja for several months is almost as easy as visiting for 2 weeks.
-You will need a passport that is valid for at least 180 days beyond the date of entry, a valid drivers license and vehicle insurance (if you plan to drive), and a valid tourist card.
-When you request your tourist card (whether by air or by land), you should state how long you will be here (no longer than 180 days).
+You will need a passport that is valid for at least 180 days beyond the date of entry, a valid drivers license and vehicle insurance (if you plan to drive), and a valid FMM tourist card.
+When you request your FMM tourist card (whether by air or by land), you should state how long you will be here (no longer than 180 days).
+FMM tourist cards are required to visit Mexico unless you are a temporary or permanent resident.
+If you are flying in, your FMM card will be provided or your passport stamped (the process varied by airport), and the cost is charged as part of your airfare.
+If you are driving, you must stop at the Mexican immigration office before you cross the border into Mexico to get your FMM.
+You can also download and fill out your FMM online, but you must still have it stamped and pay the fee before you cross the border.

 2. Can we drive our vehicle to Baja, and can we leave it there?

 Yes, you may drive your vehicle to Baja and use it legally while you are here.
-All of the Baja peninsula, including the states of Baja California and Baja California Sur, is part of the frontier zone, which means you are not required to import your vehicle.
-You must purchase Mexican liability insurance, and you must keep your registration current.
+All of the Baja peninsula, including the states of Baja California and Baja California Sur, is part of the frontier zone, which means you are not required to import your US or Canadian plated vehicle.
+You must, however, purchase Mexican liability insurance, and you must keep your registration current.

 3. What is the best route to take if we want to drive to La Paz?

 The best route depends on where you are starting your journey.
 Most people use MX-1 from Tijuana, but MX-5 was recently completed, so people coming from Central California, Nevada, Arizona or further East can use that route.
-Check out our 3-part series on driving Baja at http://bajaliferealty.com/driving-baja-part-one/.
+Check out our Driving Baja Guide here.

 4. Can I bring a boat into Baja?
 If so, what are the requirements?